Trotskyist “Permanent Revolution” is Counter-revolution

 Even when we speak of the “Second Road” of Lin Biao’s PLA during the Cultural Revolution as a contrast to historical Trotskyist practice, we are not going far enough.
 The PLA until 1971 was indeed a model of a communist revolution breaking with the Theory of the Productive Forces.
 (14) This was especially the case during the Flying Leap, in correcting the errors that derailed the original Great Leap Forward.
 Due to the border clashes with the social-imperialist Soviet Union in 1969, Lin was compelled to derail the motion of the social experiments in the border regions of China.

 More generally, if we don’t move beyond the “barracks socialism” of Lin, then we are in danger of falling back into Trotskyist military organizing principles, and not Leading Light Communist military organizing principles.
 This is why “Maoism-Third Worldism” is no longer sufficient to combat revisionist ideologies like Trotskyism.
-As comrade Prairie Fire writes:
+As a scholar on revolutionary China wrote:

 “I led the charge to rehabilitate Lin Biao.
 Even so, I admit that we need more than simply “barracks egalitarianism,” which is a term I have used to describe the Lin Biao trend, which was really the only Maoist trend with an articulate program for transforming the Cultural Revolution into something permanent.
 I was listening to interviews with ex-Maoist red guards.
 The same Maoist youth who were rising up in 1967 were, by 1976, coming out to support Zhou Enlai.
 They were disenchanted with constant Maoist calls for mobilization, especially with little results to show for them by the end.
 I got the sense there was a kind of collective burn out there.”